 Building on ideas generated through ongoing input from the local community and arts leaders, The 606 team considers art in four categories:

 - Temporary artworks: Selected through an invitational process guided by a partnership between The Trust for Public Land, Chicago Park District and the Chicago Department of Cultural Affairs and Special Events.
 The first installation in this category was timed to the opening of The 606.
-Future selections will be led by these partners and a curator, with the participation of an arts committee.

 - RFP-selected works.
 As opportunities arise, an open call selection process will identify additional trail-wide or site-specific works including temporary and revolving installations and performances and participatory pieces.